adityaranjan08/Uber-data-pipeline/README.md

 ---

-## ✅ STEP 1.6: Create the Folder Structure for Your Data Pipeline
+## Create the Folder Structure for Your Data Pipeline

 📌 Purpose: Organize your project files into logical directories for raw data, staging, processed outputs, scripts, and logs.